dexpetkovic/zero-one-go/README.md

 I will try to give simple explanations of code snippets that can be used for rapid getting started and development in Go.

-The end goal of the tutorial is to create a library that abstracts away a REST API and gives user an ability to use the API without knowing anything about it's implementation.
+The end goal of the tutorial is to create a library that abstracts away a REST API of a Bank and gives user an ability to use the Bank's API without knowing anything about it's implementation.

+For simplicity, we will manage lifecycle of a bank account with the AccountAPI library, so that user of that library does not have to know anything about the actual Bank API.

 ## Titles